mikuznewycz/Delphi-AutoBuild/README.md

 # DelphiAutoBuild
-Simple file to build delphi project with CI/CD systems or build without open the IDE.
+Simple bat file to build a delphi project with CI/CD systems or build without opening the IDE.

 # Init

-1 - Set the rsvars variable with the path of your version of Delphi
+1 - Set the variable rsvars with the path of your Delphi version.

    For Delphi 10.4
 > set rsvars="C:\Program Files (x86)\Embarcadero\Studio\21.0\bin\rsvars.bat"

-2 - if you are using Eurekalog, you can set "eurekalog" path
+2 - if you use Eurekalog, you can set the path "eurekalog" in the batch file.

 > set Eurekalog="C:\Program Files (x86)\Neos Eureka S.r.l\EurekaLog 7\Packages\Studio23\ecc32.exe"

-3 - if you are using Aspack to compress executables, you can set "aspack" path
+3 - If you use Aspack to compress the executables, you can set the path "aspack" in the batch file.

 > set Aspack="C:\Program Files (x86)\Aspack\Aspack.exe"

-# Usage
+# Use

-.\AutoBuild.bat [flags] "AppName"
+.\AutoBuild.bat [flags] "AppName" (name of the application)

-- /?, --help              shows this help
+- / ?, --help displays this help
-- /v, --version           shows the version
+- /v, --version displays the version
-- /a, --aspack            Compress Module with Aspack
-- --config=Config         Choose configuration (Release, Debug, ...)
+- /a, --aspack Compress the module with Aspack --config=Config Choose the configuration (Release, Debug, ...)
-- --platform=Platform     Choose platform (Win32, Win64, ...)
+--platform=Platform Choose the platform (Win32, Win64, ...)

 # Examples